jesseValkama/cv_project_cpp/README.md

 This project includes a custom training loop for ResNet and Lenet.
 The testing includes metrics such as recall, precision and accuracy with a confusion matrix.
-In addition, the inference supports png images (I made mine in paint).
+In addition, the inference supports png images (I made mine in paint for mnist, use your own for cifar10).
 Inference also supports feature map visualisations either by index or gradcam.

 ## Getting Started